The "handedness" of language: Directional symmetry breaking of sign usage in words

-While this asymmetry in the usage distribution for signs that begin and end words written in English is certainly striking, it would be even more significant if the phenomenon turns out to be valid for linguistic sequences in general.
-We have, therefore, carried out a systematic investigation of the inequality in sign usage distributions at the terminal positions of sequences that are chosen from languages spanning a broad array of language families (Fig.~\ref{figs2}).
+While this asymmetry in the usage distribution for signs that begin and end words written in English is certainly striking, it would be even more significant if the phenomenon turned out to be valid for linguistic sequences in general.
+We have, therefore, carried out a systematic investigation of the inequality in sign usage distributions at the terminal positions of sequences that are chosen from languages spanning a broad array of language families.
+Fig~\ref{fig2} shows the Lorenz curves corresponding to these different corpora, each indicating the differences in the occurrence probabilities of signs at different positions for that language.
 The writing systems considered are also quite diverse, ranging from alphabetic to logographic, whose corresponding signaries (i.e., the set of distinct characters used for writing in that system) can vary in size from about two dozen to several thousands.
-Fig.~\ref{fig3} shows the results obtained for the different written corpora we have analyzed, where the degree of asymmetry in sign occurrence at the left and right ends of a sequence is measured by the normalized difference $\Delta G$ between the respective Gini indices.
+Fig~\ref{fig3} shows the results obtained for the different written corpora we have analyzed, where the degree of asymmetry in sign occurrence at the left and right ends of a sequence is measured by the normalized difference $\Delta G$ between the respective Gini indices.
 The most important feature of our results is the clear distinction that can be made between languages that are conventionally written left to right, such as English, and those which are written right to left, such as Arabic, according to the sign of $\Delta G$ obtained for the corresponding corpus.
-A negative value of $\Delta G$ implies that the signs occurring in the left terminal position have relatively more equitable distribution while the sign usage distribution at the right terminal position is more unequal, and conversely for positive $\Delta G$ comparatively few signs occur with high frequency at the left end of a sequence than the right end.
+A negative value of $\Delta G$ implies that the signs occurring in the left terminal position have a relatively more equitable distribution while the sign usage distribution at the right terminal position is more unequal, and conversely for positive $\Delta G$ comparatively few signs occur with high frequency at the left end of a sequence than the right end.
 Thus, our result implies that all languages and writing systems considered here exhibit an asymmetry between the beginning and end of a word in terms of the degree of inequality manifested in their respective sign occurrence probability distributions, the probability in choosing different signs being significantly more heterogeneous at the end than in the beginning.